alpinestudios/website/content/res.md

 If you can't find it there, you could open up a help thread on the [Handmade Network Discord](https://handmade.network/)

 ## Getting Started
+This is a decent starting point for learning solid C/C++ fundamentals - https://guide.handmadehero.org/intro-to-c/ There's a lot of windows-specific stuff in there which *can be* useful to know (assuming you're on windows).
+For the most part though, skip over it and just focus on the fundamentals of C.
-GREAT starting point for learning solid C/C++ fundamentals - https://guide.handmadehero.org/intro-to-c/ As a general rule of thumb, avoid all modern C++ like the plague and figure out how to do the equivalent thing (like std::string, or std::vector) with simple fundamentals (fixed length strings, or flat arrays).
+As a general rule of thumb, avoid all modern C++ like the plague and figure out how to do the equivalent thing (like std::string, or std::vector) with simple fundamentals (fixed length strings, or flat arrays).

 ## Memory Management